 Speaker Program

-Please join us at the South Ferry Church on South Ferry Road in Narragansett for a series of community speaking programs.
-Pertinent to state, national and international issues and events, the speaking programs encompass a broad array of topics important in today’s ever changing and challenging world.
+Please join us at the South Ferry Church on South Ferry Road in Narragansett for a series of community speaking programs pertinent to state, national and international issues.
+The speaking programs encompass a broad array of topics important in today’s ever changing and challenging world.
 Programs are held from 5:00 - 6:00 p.m. on Mondays, and are free and open to the community.

 August